 - Apple cider vinegar: to help make the waffles extra crisp and fluffy.

-- Cashew Butter: binds the waffles and gives them structure and that fluffy texture.
+- Cashew Butter: Binds the waffles and gives them structure and that fluffy texture.
 You can sub with almond butter, peanut butter (not paleo) or any other nut butter or seed butter of your choice.

-- Coconut sugar: a lower glycemic sugar that resemble the taste of brown sugar.
+- Coconut sugar: A lower glycemic sugar that resemble the taste of brown sugar.
 If you don’t have or can’t find maple sugar, you can also swap with Lakanto golden monk fruit sweetener for a low carb keto option or any other granulated sweetener of your choice.

 - Vanilla extract: bring out the flavors from all the other ingredients.